pellared/go-build-pipeline-demo/README.md

 ## Build Pipeline

-The build pipeline, called `all`, consists of following steps:
+The build pipeline, called `all`, consists of the following steps:

 ### `clean`

-Removes files created during build.
-It logs which files are removed and which files it failed to remove.
+Removes files created during the build.
+It logs which files are removed and which files failed to be removed.

 ### `fmt`